Fuel System

 Acceleration Opens Quickly Dropping Increasing RICH ENOUGH TO NOT STUMBLE

-Yes, you can put an O2 sensor on a carb’d vehicle; then you can tune the carb to perfection instead of just guesswork!
+Yes, you can put an O2 sensor on a carb’d vehicle; then you can tune the carb to perfection (by changing jets) instead of just guesswork!

 EFI Basic Components: